ppy/osu-wiki/wiki/Gameplay/Game_modifier/Sudden_Death_(lazer)/en.md

 ## Trivia

-- When using Sudden Death in combination with [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy_(lazer)), the extra lives are taken into account, allowing the player to miss a few times before failing.
+- When using Sudden Death in combination with [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy_(lazer)), the extra lives are taken into account, allowing the player to miss a few times before failing and then possibly submit the score.

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"